arrow-kt/arrow-meta/docs/docs/setup.md

 There are two custom plugin repositories according to the correspondent version:

-* To install the latest SNAPSHOT version: https://meta.arrow-kt.io/idea-plugin/latest-snapshot/updatePlugins.xml
+* For the latest SNAPSHOT version: `https://meta.arrow-kt.io/idea-plugin/latest-snapshot/updatePlugins.xml`
-* To install the latest RELEASE version: https://meta.arrow-kt.io/idea-plugin/latest-release/updatePlugins.xml
+* For the latest RELEASE version: `https://meta.arrow-kt.io/idea-plugin/latest-release/updatePlugins.xml`

 Follow the steps about the use of [Custom plugin repositories](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_repo) to install the Arrow Meta IDE Plugin.